MarkFChavez/mrkjlchvz.github.io/thehustledaily.md

 - I am learning a JavaScript framework called [Vue.js](https://vuejs.org/)
 - I am learning how to start an online business

-My goal is to be efficient in both Elixir and Javascript by the end of year.
+My goal is to be efficient in both *Elixir* and *Javascript* by the end of year.
 I want to, at least, create something that is useful for developers.
 I'll talk about it in details in the upcoming weeks.

-I'm also looking forward to checking these things out.

-- Framework7 (mobile apps using Vue.js)
-- Electron (desktop apps using JavaScript, but can be integrated with Vue)

 Happy reading!